-The area east of Harms to Edens and South of Lake to Wilmette Avenue was developed in the ’50s.
+The area east of Harms to the Edens Expressway and south of Lake to Wilmette Avenue was developed in the ’50s.
 At that time, the homes sold for about $28,000.
 Many people have stayed and enlarged their homes, creating more housing diversity.

 The rebuilding and renovation of Marie Murphy School took place in 1992.
 The original 1923 structure was demolished, and the other wings were upgraded with new lighting and heating systems.
 A technology wing was built, housing computer labs, creative technology lab, library, and school administrative offices.
-Gymnasium seating and lighting was upgraded in 1994 and 1996 respectively.
+Gymnasium seating and lighting were upgraded in 1994 and 1996 respectively.
 A large community room was created from the former woodshop in the summer of 2000 and also serves as the Board’s meeting room.
-A Northern Suburban Special Education District (NSSED) classroom opened at Marie Murphy School in the fall of 2000 and served as a home room for six to eight special needs students until June 2007.
+A Northern Suburban Special Education District (NSSED) classroom opened at Marie Murphy School in the fall of 2000 and served as a homeroom for six to eight special needs students until June 2007.
 The parking lot on the west side of Marie Murphy School was enlarged in 2001, and the front office and main entrance were reconfigured for security reasons during the 2004-2005 school year.
 Keyless entry systems were installed at both schools in 2007.
-Mr. Matthew Palcer serves as the school’s principal since July 2012.
-The Avoca Community Preschool, a blended preschool, opened in the fall of 2008 and is housed at Marie Murphy School with an enrollment of 28 three- and four-year-olds attending morning or afternoon classes.
+Dr. Deanna D. Reed served as the school’s principal from 1989-2012.
+Matthew Palcer replaced Dr. Reed upon her retirement.
+The Avoca Community Preschool, a blended preschool, opened in the fall of 2008 and is housed at Marie Murphy School with an enrollment typical ranging between 25-30 three- and four-year-olds attending morning or afternoon classes.
 The art room was relocated to the second floor of the building to accommodate the new preschool.

-As a cost-saving move, District #37 formally withdrew from the North Suburan Special Education District (NSSED) cooperative in June of 2008 and immediately entered into a partnership with Wilmette School District #39, which now serves the needs of District #37’s special needs students.
-This partnership between the two districts is referred to as the Wilmette Community Special Education Agreement (WCSEA).
+As a cost-saving move, District #37 formally withdrew from the North Suburban Special Education District (NSSED) cooperative in June of 2008 and immediately entered into a partnership with Wilmette School District #39, which now serves District #37’s special needs students.
+The partnership between the two districts is referred to as the Wilmette Community Special Education Agreement (WCSEA).